 One thing New York is not known for is cheap lodging, and that includes hotels.
 For a more price-conscious option, Airbnb is the way to go.
 You can find extremely reasonably priced accommodations all around the city for much cheaper than you would pay at a hotel.
 In general, prices will drop even more if you look in boroughs outside of Manhattan.
 But, if you’re not looking to make your own bed every day, New York has world-famous hotels like The Plaza, The Palace, and The Empire.
 If you’re celebrity spotting while in the city, The Bowery Hotel on the Lower East Side is the trendy place to be, known to have plenty of famous guests.

 Did we leave your favourite NYC vegan eatery off this list?
-Let us know in the comments below!
+Let us know!

 About the author